Understanding the Differences Between a Full Home Warranty and an Inspection Warranty

 While a full home warranty provides extensive coverage for various home systems and appliances, it usually does not cover specific issues like roof leaks or mold.
 The focus is more on the overall functionality of the home’s essential systems.

-Differences in the Repair Coordination and Reimbursement
+Differences in Repair Coordination and Reimbursement

 With an inspection warranty, the homeowner is typically reimbursed for repair costs.
 This means that the homeowner must first arrange for the repair, pay for it out-of-pocket, and then submit a claim for reimbursement.
 This approach gives homeowners more control over who performs the repair but requires them to manage the process.